MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/features-and-samples.md

 #### Holographic Mixed Reality Capture

-Mixed reality capture (MRC) captures the first-person experience of mixing real and digital worlds as a photo or video, sharing what you see with others in real time.
+Mixed reality capture (MRC) captures the first-person experience of the combined real and digital worlds as a photo or video and shares what you see with others in real time.

 | Reference article | Sample |
 | --- | --- |